GPU Market January 2026: RTX 50 Near MSRP While Used GPUs Hit 70% Off

 RTX 50 Series Scalper Premiums

-While everyone fights over RTX 50 cards, the used market for RTX 30 series has never been better:
+While everyone fights over RTX 50 cards, the used market for last-gen gaming GPUs has never been better:

 Best Used GPU Deals (vs MSRP)